SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI Codan 7000 Series RBUC.md

 SNMP Settings:

 - **Port number**: The port of the connected device, by default *161*.
-- **Get community string**: \[he community string used when reading values from the device (default value if not overridden in the connector: *public*).
+- **Get community string**: The community string used when reading values from the device, by default *public*.
-- **Set community string**: The community string used when setting values on the device
+- **Set community string**: The community string used when setting values on the device, by default *private*.
-- (default value if not overridden in the connector: *private*).

 ### Web Interface